lut-re-group18/lut-requirements-engineering/docs/use-cases.md

 ### User stories

-Template for user stories start with a identifier tag.These are listed below.
+Template for user stories start with a identifier tag followed by user role, 'I want' and 'so that' statements.

 ```markdown
 us-19: As [a user persona], I want [to perform this action] so that [I can accomplish this goal].
 ```

-> Note that the table works as link list to Use Case Specifications (UCS).
+Table of use cases are prioritized in the order of importance using the MoSCoW scale.
+The use case specifications are linked to the user stories in the table.

 | User Story ID                                                                         | User Story                                                                                                                             | Author |
 | ------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- | ------ |